langflow-ai/langflow/docs/docs/Workspace/workspace-playground.md

 :::

-You can also open a flow's **Playground** without entering its workspace.
-From **My Collections** or **Langflow Store**, click the **Playground** in one of the projects card.

 ## Memory Management {#821a5ee2a8a44d35b49943cba630511c}

 ---

-Click the Memories tab to open a table of previous interactions for a specific flow.
+Click on any chat session menu on the right, then click on the message logs option to open a table of previous interactions for a specific flow.

-Whenever you send a message from the **Playground** interface, under the **Memories** tab you'll see a table of previous interactions for that session.
+Whenever you send a message from the **Playground** interface, in the **Message Logs** option you'll see a table of previous interactions for that session.

-Langflow allows every chat message to be stored, and a single flow can have multiple memory sessions.
+Langflow allows every chat message to be stored, and a single flow can have multiple chat sessions.

 Chat conversations store messages categorized by a Session ID.
 A single flow can host multiple Session IDs, and different flows can share the same Session ID.